ConservationMetrics/superset-deployment/README.md

 ### Using GitHub Actions to build and push the image

 The [`.github/workflows/docker-publish.yml`](.github/workflows/docker-publish.yml) file is used to build and push the image to the `communityfirst` Docker Hub container registry.

+The workflow builds an image for PRs for testing purposes, as well as a `latest` and a timestamped image for the main branch.

 ### Running locally